aqib1/PHP-HotelManagment/README.md

-# PHP-HotelManagment
+# Sadaqah
-Hotel Management project demo
+A project for charity